 Adventurous breeds like Irish Setters, Airdale and Border terriers will all thrive in this environment.
 That does not mean to say that this area is exclusive for the hardier types and this, of course, applies to humans too.
 If you and your furry companion are partial to a more challenging terrain, then the Dark Peak is right up your street.
 For the more laid back set where your fur baby is partial to sniffing her surroundings and you are up for regular stops to drink in the scenery, then go for the White Peak.

 Pet friendly pubs are along each route, the highest in a hamlet 1,300ft above sea level, so if you stick to the Ordnance Survey routes you will find welcome refreshments and pub grub.
 These pubs that take dogs will all have something special waiting for your furry friend too.
+Be sure to view dog friendly Peak District cottages if your searching for accommodation close to these pubs.

 Our Top 7 Choices